Cucarachero de Santa Marta

 Santa Marta Wren

 Appearance: The Santa Marta Wren is a small bird of the wren family, with a compact body, short wings, and a long tail often held upright.
 It has a brownish plumage, which helps it blend into its forest environment.
 The upperparts are brown with some streaking, while the underparts are paler.
-Like other wrens, it has a slightly curved bill and a bold white supercilium (eyebrow stripe) that contrasts with its darker face.
+It has a slightly curved bill and a bold white supercilium (eyebrow stripe) that contrasts with its darker face.

-This species is found exclusively in the Sierra Nevada de Santa Marta, a mountain range isolated from the Andes, with a unique ecosystem.
-It inhabits subtropical or tropical moist montane forests at elevations ranging from 1,800 to 2,800 m above sea level.
+Habitat: This species is found exclusively in the Sierra Nevada de Santa Marta, a mountain range isolated from the Andes, with a unique ecosystem.
+It inhabits subtropical or tropical moist montane forests at elevations ranging from 3,200 to 4,600 m above sea level.
 It favors dense understory and forest edges.

 Behavior: The Santa Marta Wren is insectivorous, foraging in the understory for insects and other small invertebrates.
 Like many wrens, it has a complex and melodious song, which it uses to communicate and establish territory.

-Conservation status: : As of the latest assessments, the Santa Marta Wren is classified as Endangered by the International Union for Conservation of Nature (IUCN) due to its limited range and ongoing habitat loss.
+Conservation Status: The Santa Marta Wren is classified as Endangered by the International Union for Conservation of Nature (IUCN) due to its limited range and ongoing habitat loss.

 Distribution